 Awarded in 2014 by the Cegos group in the "education" category, IFP School creates engaging content that uses serious gaming and virtual reality for easy and effective learning.
 In 2018, the School once again innovated with its Mobil'i'book enriched with augmented reality, which made it possible to complete and extend learning beyond the duration of the MOOC.
 The latest MOOC on Energy Transition offered a serious escape game to help learners get their certification!

-In 2022, IFP School innovates once again and launches a new platform to tackle the challenges of the energy transition:
+In 2022, IFP School innovates once again and launches two new modules to tackle the challenges of the energy transition and sustainable mobility:

 About IFP School's three previously offered MOOCs: